CosmicPhoenix171/Books/phoenix-rising/chapter-2.md

 “Maybe you should consider taking a break from college until you get this under control.
 It’s too dangerous,” her mother suggested, her voice filled with concern.

-“No, Mom\!
+“No, Mom!
 I can’t just quit college.
 My life is here, and I’ve worked so hard to get this far,” Stella replied, her voice rising with determination.

 “I understand, but your safety is more important than anything else.
 If something were to happen…” her mother trailed off, the fear evident in her voice.